Applied Statistics and Data Management Certificate

 Gain Sought-after Skills and Knowledge

-In this graduate certificate program, students learn important statistical methods (2 courses) and associated statistical programming techniques (2 courses).
+In this graduate certificate program, students learn important statistical methods and associated statistical programming techniques.

 Our online program serves a wide audience.
-We have traditional students that enter directly after their undergraduate studies.
-However, a large proportion of our online program community have been working for 5+ years and are looking to retool or upscale their careers.
+We have traditional students coming directly from their undergraduate studies to students that have been in the workforce for 5+ years that are looking to retool or upscale their careers.

 Note that students are not required to have a calculus background to be successful in these 4 courses.
 However, calculus is required for those who want to continue and obtain our online master’s degree (6 more courses).